 In the 24 overs the weather permitted Somerset, Overton removed three, and Davey, two batsmen.
 Van Buuren swung an expansive drive at a ball from Davey too wide to be a threat and which perhaps moved away from him a trace.
 The result was an edge which produced what used to be known as a regulation catch for Davies behind the stumps.
 Gloucestershire were 49 for 5, although runs had long since ceased to be of relevance to the outcome of the match.
 That, given the glowering skies and the forecast, would be determined by a race between the Somerset bowlers and the rain.
 Edgbaston déjà vu.

 In his next over Davey took Somerset another stride forward in that race with the rain.
 He angled a ball into, and across Roderick.
 It would have missed leg stump.
 Roderick reached to clip it square, rather as van Buuren had reached the other way to drive in Davey’s previous over.
 He found the middle of the bat but lifted the ball to Byrom at square leg.
 49 for 6.
-As if it were needed, the camera constantly reminded of the threat from the rain by showing those glowering clouds as they looked down from above the Quantocks, clouds that I could see in the distance from a back window.
+As if it were needed, the camera constantly reminded of the threat from the rain by showing those glowering clouds as they looked down from above the Quantocks, clouds that I could see in the distance from a back window of my house.
 A window through which I could not prevent myself from looking from time to time.
-When rain threatens, the avid cricket supporter cannot avoid looking for any available reassurance.
+When rain threatens, the cricket supporter cannot avoid looking for any available reassurance.
 It was not just the rain.
-Those clouds were an ever-present threat to play as the floodlights testified, for they shone in aid of the Somerset cause.
+The clouds were an ever-present threat to the light as the floodlights testified, for they shone in aid of the Somerset cause.

 Perhaps emboldened by the threats from the weather, the Gloucestershire batsmen began to dig in.
 With a potentially terminal forecast for the last day and those ever-present clouds threatening what remained of the third day, overs were a precious commodity and Higgins and Scott began to consume them with some dogged resistance.
-They scored at barely a run an over but runs now counted for nothing.
-Overs, wickets and the weather would decide the outcome of this match.
+They scored at barely a now meaningless run an over.
+Overs, wickets and the weather, not runs, would decide the outcome of this match.

 As Gloucestershire consumed the overs the watching Somerset supporter was subjected to all the tortures which go with such passages of play.
 The ball thudding into pads.
 The appeals that go with the thuds: confident, certain, desperate or forlorn.
 A ball from Brooks hit Scott’s bat, ran under it, wincingly close to the stumps.
 Another from Jamie Overton went straight through him but, excruciatingly, missed the stumps too.
 “Come on!
 Come on!”
 I heard myself shouting as my hands clenched in exasperation.
 And all the while those Damoclesian clouds hovered, quietly threatening.
 Jamie Overton forced Higgins right back and up on his toes, but the ball dropped harmlessly.
-Overton just could not force a way through even though he was in fifth over and had conceded only two runs.
-And then insult was added to injury as Higgins glanced Overton for four to the Colin Atkinson Pavilion.
+Overton just could not force a way through even though he was in his fifth over and had conceded only two runs.
+And then insult was added to injury as Higgins glanced him for four to Gimblett’s Hill.

 Then, as I tried to convince myself that under such pressure Gloucestershire must lose a wicket, the rain of Damocles fell.
 The batsmen left the field as if they had a train to catch.
 The Somerset players were frozen in tableau in the positions they had held when the rain came.
 Three slips and no batsmen is an odd sight.
 They stood there long enough for an artist to have painted the scene.
 But at least it suggested the rain was not heavy, perhaps not an end to the day.

 And it wasn’t.
 When the rain relented, eight overs remained.
 It took Craig Overton five balls to spear a ball in on Higgins’ pad in front of leg stump and force the umpire’s finger to point to the heavens as if in admonition of those ever-threatening clouds.
 “Yes!” the cry from my armchair.
-Within an over Overton was homing in on Payne’s middle stump with a full ball which Payne seemed to attempt to drive.
+Within an over Overton was homing in on Payne’s middle stump with a full ball which Payne attempted to drive.
 The edge flew to Hildreth’s ever-waiting hands at first slip and Gloucestershire were 63 for 8.
-No words, Just a look at the sky.
+No words, just a look at the sky.
 As at Edgbaston, time was the only factor which now mattered.
 Would the sky give Somerset enough time?
-Not on the third evening, for within an over the umpires took the players off for the last time as the light deteriorated without hope of recovery in the few overs remaining.
-With just two Gloucestershire wickets remaining and over 300 runs needed the outcome of this match now lay in the hands of Damocles.
+Not on the third evening, for within an over the umpires took the players off for the last time as the light deteriorated without hope of recovery.
+With just two Gloucestershire wickets remaining and over 300 runs needed the outcome of this match lay in the hands of Damocles’ clouds.

 Close.
 Somerset 237 and 223 for 1 dec.
 Gloucestershire 76 and 63 for 8.
-Gloucestershire need another 322 runs to win with three second innings wickets standing.
+Gloucestershire need another 322 runs to win with two second innings wickets standing.